|September 29, 2018||1st||2nd||3rd||4th||Final|

 - The quarter ended with the Tigers trailing 24-20.

-- Vanderbilt responded with a 68-yard touchdown striked from Kyle Shurmur to Kalija Lipscomb with 6:20 remaining and held on down the stretch.
+- Vanderbilt responded with a 68-yard touchdown strike from Kyle Shurmur to Kalija Lipscomb with 6:20 remaining.

 - TSU’s captains were Demry Croft, Micheal Hughes, Thomas Burton and LaQuarius Cook.